 1.2 Applicability

-This Recommendation is intended to be used by those involved in implementing the Control Authority organization and as a guideline for the development of internal Agency standards.
+This Recommendation is intended to be used by the SANA, by those involved in implementing the Control Authority organization in their agencies, and as a guideline for the development of internal Agency standards.
 It is also to be used by SFDU users as a description of available Control Authority services.

 1.3 Advised Approach to Reading the Document

 Familiarity with the SFDU concept is a prerequisite for understanding this Recommendation.
 If the reader is not familiar with the SFDU concept, it is advised that References [2], [3] and [4] be read prior to reading this Recommendation.
+Familiarity with the SANA Procedures (reference [11], and the SANA Registry Management Policy (reference [12]) is also a pre-requisite for understanding this Recommendation.

 The document is structured as follows: